Hoštka: Geography

 Hoštka is located about 15 km southeast of Litoměřice and 28 km southeast of Ústí nad Labem.
 It lies in the Ralsko Uplands.
 The highest point is at 305 m above sea level.
-The Obrtka stream flows through the town.
-The municipal territory is bordered by the Elbe on the south.
+The Obrtka Stream flows through the town.
+The municipal territory is bordered by the Elbe River on the south.

 History

 The first written mention of Hoštka is from 1266, when it was established by King Ottokar II of Bohemia.
 Until the 1360s, it was owned by Mikuláš Srša and his descendants.
 During their rule, Hoštka developed and expanded.
 The next owner was the bishopric in Prague.
 In the second half of the 16th century, Hoštka developed rapidly, a paper mill was established here, and tolls were collected on the Elbe.

 Development was interrupted by the Thirty Years' War, during which Hoštka was damaged, but after the war it prospered again and the population grew.
 Ethnic Germans prevailed over Czechs, but even their minority was numerous.
 In 1853, Hoštka was promoted to a town.
-From 1938 to 1945, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-After the World War II, the German population was expelled and partially replaced by Czechs.
+From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German population was expelled and partially replaced by Czechs.

+Demographics

+Transport

+Hoštka is located on the railway line Ústí nad Labem–Lysá nad Labem.

 Sights

 The Church of Saint Othmar was built in the late 15th century.
 The originally Gothic church was rebuilt in the early 18th century, but it preserved its Gothic core.
 Its tall prismatic tower is the landmark of the town square.

 The Chapel of the Assumption of the Virgin Mary was built in the Baroque style in 1762.
-The baroque Column of the Holy Trinity dates from 1737.
+The baroque Holy Trinity column on the town square dates from 1737.